boa74/boa74/README.md

-- 👋 Hi, I’m @boa74
+- 👋 Hi, I’m @boa74.
-- 👀 I’m interested in Maching Learning, Natural Language Processing
+- 👀 I’m interested in Machine Learning and Natural Language Processing.
-- 🌱 I’m currently learning programming such as HTML,CSS,R, SQL,C++
+- 🌱 Currently, I'm learning programming languages such as HTML, CSS, R, SQL, and C++.
-- 💞️ I’m looking to collaborate on health institutes for mental health as a data scientist
+- 💞️ I’m looking to collaborate with health institutes on mental health projects as a data scientist.
-- 📫 How to reach me is [email](mailto:boa8574.kim@g,ail.com) me
+- 📫 You can reach me via email.
-- 😄 Pronouns: she/her/hers
+- 😄 Pronouns: she/her/hers.
-- ⚡ Fun fact: I like dancing with my kid
+- ⚡ Fun fact: I enjoy dancing with my kid.

 <!---
 boa74/boa74 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.